MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 16. Leave the PowerShell window open.

-You have successfully installed the Exchange Online PowerShell module, connected to your tenant and verified the correct functionality of Azure RMS.
+You have successfully installed the Exchange Online PowerShell module, connected to your tenant, and verified the correct functionality of Azure RMS.

 ### Task 2 – Modify default OME template